-Lettered in varsity football at Tucson High School.
+Lettered in varsity football at Tucson High School in 1930 and 1931.
+Played tackle and guard.
 Nicknamed "Tarzan."
 Selected to Conference All-Star, All-Southern Arizona, All-Arizona, and Yuma Sentinel All-State Teams.

-Lettered in varsity track and field at THS.
+Lettered in varsity track and field at THS in 1929, 1930, and 1931.
 Won medals and set records at Greenway Track and Field Day, Southern Arizona Conference, Southwestern Regional, and Arizona State Meets.
 Named high-point man in five meets.

-Lettered in varsity football at University of Arizona.
+Lettered in varsity football at University of Arizona -- 1933, 1934, and 1936.
+Played offensive and defensive tackle.
 Nicknamed "King Kong."
 Often named Outstanding Player on the Field.
-Selected to All-Border Conference, Arizona Daily Star All-Border Conference, Arizona Wildcat All-Border Conference, and Phoenix Gazette All-Border Conference Teams.
+Selected to All-Border Conference -- 1933, 1934, and 1936, Arizona Daily Star All-Border Conference, Arizona Wildcat All-Border Conference, and Phoenix Gazette All-Border Conference Teams.

 Named to Associated Press All-America Football Team -- Honorable Mention, 1936, the first player from Arizona to be selected.